 This is very beneficial for people who are starting their workout journey on their own.
 Getting to know how your body adapts, how you like to train, when and where are important things to know when putting workout training programmes together.
 As you move along you may want to seek a bigger challenge.
 For instance, you can try doing pull-ups using gymnastic rings, which is a variation that requires solid core strength and balance to realize.

 Reason #3 - Guaranteed results

-Doing bodyweight training means that you will see results as the exercises done involve a lot of muscles, joints and movements that end up affecting your body on a larger scale.
+Doing bodyweight training means that you will see results as the exercises do involve a lot of muscles, joints and movements that end up affecting your body on a larger scale.
 This type of body activation is sure to improve your strength and overall performance.
-Missing the train because you could not run fast enough will be a thing of the past!
+Missing the training because you could not run fast enough will be a thing of the past!

 Reason #4 - It is very efficient